kinnala/scikit-fem/docs/tutorial.rst

            3.33333333e-01, 3.33333333e-01, 1.66666667e-01, 1.66666667e-01,
            1.66666667e-01, 1.66666667e-01, 1.66666667e-01, 1.66666667e-01]))

-The previous commands cause the corresponding degrees-of-freedom to be zero.
+The previous commands cause the boundary degrees-of-freedom to be zero.
 In order to set them to prescribed values, you can experiment with the different keyword arguments of :func:`skfem.utils.condense`; c.f. the examples.